 The JMPT can publish only a portion of all papers submitted each year.
 Papers are selected based on quality and strength of the paper in regard to scientific merit and the potential impact on improving patient care.

 Processing of a manuscript for peer review does not imply acceptance to publish, even though the paper may be found to be within JMPT editorial objectives.
-Submissions may receive one of five responses from the editor: 1) incomplete or not ready for submission, 2) major revision, 3) minor revision, 4) accept, or 5) reject.
+Submissions may receive one of the following responses from the editor: incomplete or not ready for submission, major revision, minor revision, accept, accept pending additional changes or requests, or reject.
 Aside from rejection for uncorrectable faults, a well-compiled manuscript may also be rejected because it adds little new information to work that was previously published in the literature or addresses a new topic that deserves more in-depth reporting.
 In these cases, the editor may provide the author of a rejected manuscript recommendations that may be helpful for submission elsewhere.

 Authors will be sent proofs by email.
 Authors who cannot examine email proofs by the deadline (48 hours of receipt) should email the editor to designate a colleague who will review proofs.
 All requests for changes within the proofs are reviewed and either approved or denied by the editor.
 Authors should email promptly for additional information requests from the journal personnel.
 Once proof changes have been submitted and approved by the editor, no further changes will be considered.